ShinySkink9185/Klonoa-Project-Test/README.md

 ASSETS TAKEN FROM:
 Klonoa: Empire of Dreams (GBA)
-Ripped by Frario, AzRaezel/Dan, Dark Angel, DogInDaGrass Made by Bandai Namco
+Ripped by Frario, AzRaezel/Dan, Dark Angel, DogInDaGrass, silverswide Made by Bandai Namco

+Klonoa Heroes: Densetsu no Star Medal (GBA)
+Ripped by MidnaGamer
+Made by Bandai Namco, Klonoa Works

 Sonic the Hedgehog (Game Gear)
 Ripped by Techokami